Clinical Services

 Duke’s Autoimmune and Blistering Diseases Clinic specializes in the treatment of patients with:

-• Immune mediated diseases of the skin, including skin diseases associated with lupus, dermatomyositis, scleroderma, and vasculitis
+- Immune mediated diseases of the skin, including skin diseases associated with lupus, dermatomyositis, scleroderma, vasculitis, vasculopathy, and calciphylaxis

-• Skin diseases associated with other immune diseases, including pyoderma gangrenosum, erythema nodosum, and neutrophilic dermatosis
+- Skin diseases associated with other immune diseases, including pyoderma gangrenosum, sweet syndrome, erythema nodosum, and neutrophilic dermatosis

 Treatments with new biologics, immunosuppressive medications, and other anti-inflammatory agents are available.
 Patients have access to active clinical investigation and clinical trials investigating new treatments and causes of these diseases.